Global Hiring Guide

 Unlike the US, children of all ages in Germany are liable to pay income tax if their income exceeds a certain threshold.

-Yes, a sole proprietor can hire 1099 employees or independent contractors, like freelancers and consultants, to work on their team.
+Yes, a sole proprietor can hire international contractors or domestic independent contractors, like freelancers and consultants, to work on their team.
 But they won't be on the company's payroll.
 Instead, they send invoices to the business and get paid.

 There is no such limit.
 While 84% of small businesses have no employees, 16% have between one and 19 employees.
 As long as the sole proprietors adhere to their tax obligations, they can hire employees to undertake their business tasks.